How to build credit without going into debt

 In general, it’s best to pay your bills on time, keep your debts low and show that you can successfully manage various types of credit over the long haul (without applying for too much credit in quick succession).
 These are the habits that can help you build and maintain a great score.

-Credit scores are widely used by lenders and generally viewed as a reliable predictor of whether or not a prospective borrower will repay their financial obligations in a timely manner.
+Credit scores are widely used by lenders and are generally viewed as a reliable predictor of whether a prospective borrower will repay their financial obligations in a timely manner.
 Your credit score is similar to a student’s standardized test score, like an SAT score on a college application.
 But just as some people feel standardized testing is not an accurate barometer of academic prowess, credit scores have their detractors, too.

 Why some people cry foul about credit scores